Sarah Pinsker

 Sarah Pinsker is an American science fiction and fantasy author.
 She is a nine-time finalist for the Nebula Award, and her debut novel A Song for a New Day won the 2019 Nebula for Best Novel while her story "Our Lady of the Open Road" won the 2016 Nebula Award for Best Novelette.
 Her novelette "Two Truths and a Lie" received both the Nebula Award and the Hugo Award.
 Her fiction has also won the Philip K. Dick Award, the Theodore Sturgeon Award and been a finalist for the Hugo, World Fantasy, and Tiptree Awards.

 Life

-Pinsker was born in New York and lived in several places of the United States including Illinois and Texas.
+Pinsker was born in New York and lived in several parts of the United States including Illinois and Texas.
 When she was 14, her family settled in Toronto, Canada.
 She returned to the US to attend Goucher College where she studied history.

 In addition to writing fiction she is a singer-songwriter with the band Stalking Horses and has had multiple albums released through independent labels.
 She also volunteers as director at large for the Science Fiction & Fantasy Writers of America (SFWA) and hosts the Baltimore Science Fiction Society's Dangerous Voices Variety Hour reading series.